 Step 5 (Picture 5 above)– Stir until the butter melts completely.

 Step 6 (Picture 6 above)– Pour curd into a jar.
-Cool to room temperature before covering then store in the fridge to cool and chill for at least 6 hours.
+Cool to room temperature before covering then store in the fridge to cool and chill til you’re ready to use it.

 Expert Tips

-- Low Heat: Cook over low to medium-low heat.
+- Cook over low to medium-low heat.
 This will help curd thicken evenly and slowly.

-- Strain for smooth curd: Make sure to strain your curd through a fine mesh sieve.
+- Strain your curd through a fine mesh sieve.
 This will remove any egg bits and make the curd smooth.

 Recipe FAQs